 Batman Gambit: Partially deconstructed.
 Naoto's works, but Kanji is furious at her for taking that sort of risk and is not shy about letting her know.
 Some other members of the team are definitely impressed, though, especially given the amount of detail she's able to remember from her own kidnapping.

-Beauty Equals Goodness: Zig Zagged.
-Morooka, Kashiwagi, Hanako, and Mitsuo are all characterized as rotten people in general, are basically the only people in the entire game who aren't considered attractive and don't come around to be better people.
+Beauty Equals Goodness: Zig-Zagged.
+Morooka, Hanako and Mitsuo are all characterized as rotten people in general, are basically the only people in the entire game who aren't considered attractive and don't come around to be better people.
 Adachi is a subversion, but that's the point; the player is supposed to trust him.
 Igor, on the other hand, has a hooked nose, bulging eyes and a cryptic personality that give him an Imp-like look, but he's the only supernatural entity in the entirety of the Mega Ten franchise to help you without an ulterior motive and not backstab you horribly.

-Become a Real Boy: Teddie realizes that he is a Shadow himself, born of the desire to appeal to people, which is why he appears as a cute mascot bear.
-Once he was granted a Persona, the party tells him late in the game that he has developed the ego necessary to control it.
-Which is why he was able to manifest in the "real world" in a human form.
-Slightly subverted in that he was motivated to do so in order to "score" with the female members of your party.
+Become a Real Boy: Late in the game, Teddie realizes that he is a Shadow himself, born of the desire to appeal to people, which is why he appears as a cute mascot bear.
+The party tells him that once he was granted a Persona, he developed the ego necessary to control it, which is why he was able to manifest in the "real world."

 An individual's shadow goes into berserk mode with a "You're not me!".